 Slow streaming of a video can kill the appeal and its viewing experience.
-The reasons that stops your device from taking the full advantage of the streaming videos can be many, slow working of the built-in app being one.
-If you are on Windows 10 the post will help you get past streaming speed problem in Windows Media Player on Windows 10.
+The reasons that stop your device from taking full advantage of the streaming videos can be many, slow working of the built-in app is one.
+If you are on Windows 10 the post will help you get past the streaming speed problem in Windows Media Player on Windows 10.

 Increase Video Streaming speed in Windows Media Player

 Generally, streaming media allows the Web user to kill the time for downloading a large file before it can be played.
 Instead, the media is sent in a continuous stream and is played as it arrives.
 The compression of the video allows it to be played simultaneously.
-As such, depending on your choice of media player and the file’s compression rate, the time taken for the video to stream may vary.
+As such, depending on your choice of the media player and the file’s compression rate, the time taken for the video to stream may vary.

-Let’s see what we can do to stop slow streaming video and eliminate choppy PC video playback problem in Windows Media Player.
+Let’s see what we can do to stop the slow streaming video and eliminate choppy PC video playback problems in Windows Media Player.

-Move the cursor of the mouse to the location of Start menu of Windows 10 and click the button.
+Move the cursor of the mouse to the location of the Start menu of Windows 10 and click the button.

 Next, type Windows Media Player in the search field to open Windows Media Player.
 Depending on your version of Windows, you can either find it in the list of programs on your Start Menu or search for it using the Search function.